Cutbacks by resource firms to spark disputes with governments -report

-"We've been through the wringer, we've been to the gates of hell," Allen said, adding that BHP now has tough procedures to ensure it communicates with all stakeholders on new projects.

-"We recognise, certainly because of our bitter experience, the importance of making sure people on the ground know what is going on."

-Disputes increased during periods of high prices as many governments felt they were not getting a fair share of profits, but the current slump in commodity prices has not dampened the tension.
+Disputes ramped up during periods of high prices as many governments felt they were not getting a fair share of profits from their resources, but the current slump in commodity prices has not dampened the tension.

-In the energy sector, Argentina last year seized Repsol's (REP.MC) majority stake in energy company YPF (YPFD.BA), but the Spanish company is expected this week to accept what sources close to the board said was a preliminary $5 billion compensation offer from Argentina.
+In the energy sector, Argentina last year seized Repsol's majority stake in energy company YPF, but the Spanish company is expected this week to accept what sources close to the board said was a preliminary $5 billion compensation offer from Argentina.

 "Higher prices have brought more disputes but the converse may not be true - falling prices could add more fuel to the fire," Paul Stevens, distinguished fellow at Chatham House and lead author of the report, said in a statement.